scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 great, the burger could have used more A1 sauce since it only had it on one side it seemed.

+### Day 325

+Half of my usual soylent for lunch (so only 200 calories I guess) because I was in meetings all day and lost track of time.
+Then I had a couple slices of leftover pizza for dinner and then chips and salsa with friends.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/